 Internal Communication is often an overlooked aspect of most organizations, delivered using the cliched e-mailers or spoken about at annual business updates or events, seldom realizing the immense potential of an effective Internal Communication campaign.
-Additionally, the Workplace demographics are undergoing a tectonic shift.
-Older generations are retiring, Generation X is moving up the corporate hierarchy and millennials are entering mainstream workforce who crave instant gratification all the time.
+Additionally, Workplace demographics are undergoing a tectonic shift.
+Older generations are retiring, Generation X is moving up the corporate hierarchy and millennials are entering the mainstream workforce who crave instant gratification all the time.

 Most organizations today are struggling to tailor communications strategies effectively across the generations.
 Companies equip themselves with dedicated teams and structured calendars for events and activities to be performed as part of their Internal communication campaigns.
 However still utilize wordy, text-heavy mailers, straight-faced updates on the intranet or formal award ceremonies with an objective of achieving Employee satisfaction.
-This one-dimensional approach often does not yield expected results and leads to dissatisfied or half engaged employees.
+This one-dimensional approach often does not yield expected results and leads to dissatisfied or half-engaged employees.

 As per the “digital in 2017” and Mary Meeker’s Internet trends report, out of the 7.5 Billion population, almost 5 Billion are cellphone users with roughly 50% internet users and almost 6 hours of daily content consumption.
 With 8 Billion views per day on Facebook alone, Video peaked Data Consumption patterns meaning when compared with Text, Images, and Audio, users spend more time in watching videos.
-This means companies too need to customise their internal communication strategies to cater to the multiple platforms for the mobile workforce.
-Knowing this, organizations need to shift their focus from standard age-old internal communications practices and utilize all popular platforms available for a continued engagement.
+This means companies too need to customize their internal communication strategies to cater to the multiple platforms for the mobile workforce.
+Knowing this, organizations need to shift their focus from standard age-old internal communications practices and utilize all popular platforms available for continued engagement.

 To enhance content consumption and engagement among employees, many way-forward global brands are experimenting and approaching the task at hand with new concepts and practices, for instance,

 Once a month, O2’s employees can listen to the company’s internal radio show by Dominic Byrne, Radio X’s breakfast show co-host.
 This is just one of the ways how O2 engages its employees.
-Their principle is to look at Internal Communication strategy as a two-way communication rather than just an afterthought of PR.
+Their principle is to look at the Internal Communication strategy as a two-way communication rather than just an afterthought of PR.
 And it shows.
 O2 consistently ranks high on customer service satisfaction, because of their belief — happy people, happy customers.

 Mcdonald’s is one such company that merges digital and traditional marketing strategies.
 Traditionally, Mcdonald’s is known for remarkable TV and Print Ads, however, they now have a strong online presence as well to ensure its messages reaches all types of audiences irrespective of their choices or preferences.